 - Positive word-of-mouth: you could measure it by simply asking your new customers how they found your brand / product (works for both self-service via a popup message or in person for high touch);

-- Customers become advocates for your brand: customer referrals are the best leads that you can get.
-Then evaluate your total referral rates, review numbers, mentions from your customers.
+- Customers become advocates for your brand: when your CS team rocks, retained customers become loyal customers.
+And they’re almost always brand advocates – so referrals will start to pour in.
+Then you can begin to evaluate your total referral rates, review numbers, mentions from your customers.
 You can begin measuring their impact by asking your new customers to tell you how they found out about your products – then analyze the information you get.

 Keeping track in time of these metrics delivers a clear calculation of your customer success department ROI as a whole.